kubermatic/kubeone/docs/quickstart-aws.md

 terraform apply
 ```

-Shortly after you'll be asking to enter `yes` to confirm your intention the provision the infrastructure.
+Shortly after you'll be asked to enter `yes` to confirm your intention to provision the infrastructure.

 Infrastructure provisioning takes around 5 minutes.
 Once it's done you need to create a Terraform state file that is parsed by KubeOne: